Reading time: 6 min.

 Is saltwater good for your hair?

 When people say ‘salt water’, they can either mean water containing salt or seawater.
-The difference between the two is that salt water is simply water with salt in it, while seawater contains other minerals as well as salt.
+The difference between the two is that salt water is simply water with salt in it, while seawater contains other minerals.

-As you can see below, the two most prominent minerals in seawater are chlorine and sodium; these combine to form sodium chloride (salt), however, whether separate or together, these two minerals strip the hair of its natural oils and can cause hair breakages.
+As you can see below, the two most prominent minerals in seawater are chlorine and sodium.

 How can saltwater damage your hair?